Gimpneek/product-api-tests/README.md

 Notes and suggestions:
 * Solutions will be judged favorably if they demonstrate an ability to embed your tests in a framework suitable for a modern CICD pipeline.
 For instance, providing a Dockerfile with a suitable return code that could be executed in a pipeline is a benefit.
+* _No knowledge of Python should be required to complete this task_, beyond the ability to follow instructions and start the sample app running.
+If you are unable to get the sample application running, you may alternatively choose a publicly available API to complete the task against.
+The API you choose must be reachable from the public internet and it must not be against their T&Cs to use it in this way.

 #### Installation and running the sample app